Intro and Demo

 The SPR widget displays your SPR calculated according to the threshold you defined.
 It indicates the percentage of assets complying with your maximum SPR risk threshold.

 The Risk Mass indicator is a sum of all the calculated atomic risks of all vulnerability instances at a given time in your organization.
 The risk mass indicates the amount of all maximum risk scores gathered from all instances.
-Risk mass in Business Groups indicates the number of maximum risks gathered per a specific Business Group.
-As a CISO and security personnel, you need to aim to lower your risk mass by remediating vulnerabilities.
+Risk mass in Business Groups shows the number of maximum risks gathered per a specific Business Group.
+As a CISO and security personnel, you must aim to lower your risk mass by remediating vulnerabilities.

-The Company ROI indicator shows how many person-hours your organization is saving by utilizing the Vulcan Platform.
+The Company ROI indicator shows how many person-hours your organization saves using the Vulcan Platform.

 Return-of-Investment of person-hours your Cyber Security department and organization is saving by utilizing the Vulcan Platform.
 The more you get out of the Vulcan Platform, the more money you save on Cyber Security procedures and man-hours.